tfius/werewolf-vampire-villager-tribe/README.md

   - Vampires slowly die if not acted during night
   - Werewolfs slowly die if acted during day
   - Villagers gain life if acted and die during night
+- voting during day
+- elimination in the morning

 ***Game highlights the challenge an uninformed majority (the villagers) faces against an informed minority (the werewolves).***